kapawlak/128A_Remote/lab0-LearningiOLab/lab0.md

 ::: Exercise
 Instructions for labs in this course will be in "excercise" boxes such as this one, with numbered steps to help you navigate the procedure.
 The easiest way to successfully complete these labs to  tackle each step in order, taking observational notes on each numbered step so that you have a record of what you've done for your final write-up.

 We will now describe the process you will  use to calibrate the iOLab device via the software.
 If you have not installed the iOLab software, please do so now.
+The software can be downloaded from their [website](http://www.iolab.science/running-application.html).
+After installation, plugging in the USB dongle and pressing the power button on the iOLab should connect it to your computer.

 ####